 Patience can be hard.

-I was reminded of it at the start of this year as my 92-year-old mom had her stroke, and I was suddenly thrust into taking care of every single aspect of her life.
+My mom turned 93 a few days ago.
+I was reminded of this all of last year after mom had her stroke, and I was suddenly thrust into taking care of every single aspect of her life.
 I was reminded of it the year I lived on the tiny island of Tobago, a place where time comes to a halt and nothing ever seems to happen.
 I am reminded of it every single time I break a commitment I have made to myself.

 Yep, patience can be hard.
 Impatience is harder.